Language translation

 Your child must turn four by 30 April in the year of attendance.

-• Some children are eligible for a second year of funded kindergarten.
-This second year is only available at four year old kindergarten and is approved by your child’s kindergarten teacher.
+• Some children are eligible for an additional year of funded kindergarten as assessed by the teacher.

 If your child was born between January and April you can choose which year to enrol your child: Either the year they become eligible or the year after.